luismiguelcasadodiaz/splunk/03_statistical_processing.md

   - `field` is a field with numeric values.

-  - `over row-spli` specify X-axis and defines the first column in our resulting table.
-Creates a single-series.
+  - `over row-spli` specifies the X-axis and defines the first column in our resulting table.
+Creates a single series.
   - `by column-split` Further split data, resulting in multi-series data-series.
   - Further control of our results.
     - span (with categorical fields).
 By default, Splunk will display individual columns for the top 10 values found in the field used to execute multi-series split (the field after `by`)
     - span (with numerical fields). will group the event into buckets.
 Splunk Shift overlapped values to the higher grouping.
-400 falls into 400-500, instead on 300-400.
+400 falls into 400-500, instead of 300-400.
     - limit: overrides that top 10 to whatever whole value you find appropriate.
-Less frequent values than the indicated in `limit` argument get aggregated into the `other` column. ´limit` argument sets a limit across the entire dataset. `limit=0` means no limit at all.
+Less frequent values than those indicated in `limit` argument get aggregated into the `other` column. ´limit` argument sets a limit across the entire dataset. `limit=0` means no limit at all.
 When there are too many values to display inside the legend, the list will include a down arrow to scroll through the values.
     - useother=True/False: **Visually** Removes the `OTHER`column.
 There is no recalculation or research
     - usenull: Removes the `NULL`Column if one exists. it is for events that do not contain the field used to create the multi-series series